-Contact hours: Practical: 7 hours (one full day) on alternating weeks for 28 weeks be geared toward developing students' specific farming skills as tractor driving and implement operation, vehicle driving, artificial insemination and pregnancy diagnosis, pump and borehole maintenance, vegetable propagation methods, keeping computerization and analysis of farm and financial records, animal judging, fertilization and pesticide application, erosion and draft animal utilization.
+During the first year, all Diploma students will undertake one full day (7 teaching hours) of farm duties every second week, for a total of 14 days during the year.
+These duties will be undertaken on campus farms at Neudamm and Ogongo, involving all activities undertaken at the two farms.
+The farm duties will be geared toward developing students' specific farming skills as tractor driving and implement operation, vehicle driving, artificial insemination and pregnancy diagnosis, pump and borehole maintenance, vegetable propagation methods, keeping computerization and analysis of farm and financial records, animal judging, fertilization and pesticide application, erosion and draft animal utilization.
 Forty-nine teaching hours per semester (5 credits at level 5) will be awarded for this work.
 Assessment will be based on attendance at duty stations, participating in and completion of tasks and attitudes towards work, as well as grading during specific courses that take place in the recess periods (e.g. Easter and, Winter and Spring).